 6. Unhealthy Systems

 Franchisees have been referred to as the “lifeblood” of a franchise system.
 It stands to reason that the franchisor’s relationship with franchisees is critical to the health of the system.
 If that relationship is characterized by constant tension, disagreements, defaults, and a high turnover of franchisees, it will not bode well for the franchisor’s exit options as far as it relates to sophisticated investors.
 The existence of franchisee associations can be a symptom of an unhealthy system (e.g. particularly where the association was established for the purposes of mounting a challenge against the franchisor).
-On the flip side, the non-existence of a franchise advisory council (or
+On the flip side, the non-existence of a franchise advisory council (or other such body) established to permit franchisees a forum to voice their ideas and concerns, and to have regular meaningful communication with the franchisor, can also be a symptom of an unhealthy system.

 7. Breaking the Rules